hashicorp/terraform-provider-tls/website/docs/r/private_key.html.md

 The following arguments are supported:

 * `algorithm` - (Required) The name of the algorithm to use for the key.
-Currently-supported values are "RSA" and "ECDSA".
+Currently-supported values are "RSA", "ECDSA" and "ED25519".

 * `rsa_bits` - (Optional) When `algorithm` is "RSA", the size of the generated RSA key in bits.
 Defaults to 2048.